The dangerous challenge that Alexa threw to a 10-year-old girl and made Amazon change its settings

 The suggestion came after the girl asked Alexa to give her “a challenge to perform.”

-“Plug a phone charger halfway into a wall outlet, then touch exposed pins with a pennyThe smart speaker said.
+“Plug a phone charger halfway into a wall outlet, then tap the exposed pins with a penny,” the smart speaker said.

-Amazon said it fixed the bug as soon as the company realized the challenge Alexa had sent it. the 10-year-old girl; However, the girl’s mother, Kristin Livdahl, made the incident known on Twitter.

-“Before we were doing some physical challenges, like lying down and rolling with one shoe on the foot, from a physical education teacher on YouTube.
-There was bad weather outside.
-She just wanted another (challenge), ”said the mother.

-It was then that the Echo speaker suggested that the girl take part in the challenge she had “found on the web”.

-The dangerous activity, known as “the penny challenge, “began circulating on TikTok and other social networks about a year ago.
+The dangerous activity, known as “the penny challenge,” began circulating on TikTok and other social media about a year ago.

 Many metals conduct electricity, and inserting them into live sockets can cause electric shock, fire, and other damage.